 Students must have a passport that will be valid three to six months after the program (depending on the requirements for each host country, as outlined on the U.S. State Department website) in order to participate.

 Students do not have to give their social security numbers to IUHPFL, but every participant must have a valid passport and, if required, the corresponding tourist visa.
 Hard copies of these documents must be submitted to the IUHPFL Office by the specified deadline/s.
 It is the responsibility of every student and parent/guardian to determine what documentation is needed, to pay for processing, and to ensure its submission to IUHPFL according to the timeline that will be outlined in the Student Checklist.

 Students are not required to be U.S. citizens in order to participate, therefore those with a valid foreign passport can apply, if all other eligibility criteria are met and if they are easily able to enter the host country and return to the U.S. after the program.

 IUHPFL alums who study more than one target language and who are still eligible for IUHPFL may apply a second time, however they cannot participate in the same language twice.

 IUHPFL is open to all public, private, and parochial secondary schools in Indiana, as well as homeschooling institutions in Indiana that offer instruction in Chinese, French, German, Japanese, or Spanish.

-Participating IUHPFL high schools are asked to cooperate in the various steps of the program application, selection, and pre-departure process.
-Teachers and counselors should encourage participants to join school or community clubs and organizations that incorporate their language and culture of study and to provide participants with any other resources to further their study of the language and prepare them for complete immersion abroad.
+Teachers and counselors encourage participants to join school or community clubs and organizations that incorporate their language and culture of study and provide participants with resources to further their learning and prepare them for complete immersion abroad.